cgross95/r-for-hpcc/episodes/managing-r-env-packages.Rmd

 ## Startup and shutdown code

-The functions `.First` and `.Last` can be defined in the `.Rprofile` file to run any code before starting and after ending an R session respectively.
+The functions `.First` and `.Last` (that don't take any arguments) can be defined in the `.Rprofile` file to run any code before starting and after ending an R session respectively.
 Define these functions so that R will print `### Hello <user> ###` at the beginning of an R session and `### Goodbye <user> ###` at the end (where `<user>` is your username).

 Restart your R session to test your solution.